rabbitmq/rabbitmq-website/site/quorum-queues.md

 When the WAL file written to disk reaches a predefined limit, the system will begin to release memory.
 When this limit is reached, the system will also start moving operations that are still required to a long-term storage mechanism.
 The WAL file size limit at which memory and disk start being released defaults to 512MiB.

-Because the release of memory may take some time, we recommend that the RabbitMQ node is allocated at least 3 times the memory of the default WAL file size limit.
+Because memory deallocation may take some time, we recommend that the RabbitMQ node is allocated at least 3 times the memory of the default WAL file size limit.
-More will be required in high-throughput systems - 4 times is a good starting point.
+More will be required in high-throughput systems.
+4 times is a good starting point for those.

+### <a id="memory-limit" class="anchor" href="#memory-limit">Configuring Per Queue Memory Limit</a>

+It is possible to limit the amount of memory each quorum queue will use for its log and related book keeping tables.
+This is done using a couple of [optional queue arguments](/queues.html#optional-arguments) that are best configured using a [policy](/parameters.html#policies).

+ * `x-max-in-memory-length` can be used to specify a limit as a number of messages.
+Must be a positive integer.
+ * `x-max-in-memory-bytes`: can be used to specify a limit in bytes.
+Must be a positive integer.

 ## <a id="limitations" class="anchor" href="#limitations">Limitations</a>